ScottLogic/blog/_posts/2024-04-03-will-it-automate-accessibility-testing.md

 > Be aware, you will likely still hear your screen reader while your tests are running.
 I still haven't figured out how to stop this as Guidepup seems to override OS settings.

 In all honesty, in my brief experience of using it, it's a bit flakey.
 I think some of that may be down to running it locally and it trying to control my OS which may have other stuff going on.
-I haven't had chance to try it on CI/CD yet, but that might be a bit more reliable given proper resource.
+I haven't had chance to try it on CI/CD yet, but that might be a bit more reliable given the proper resources.
 That being said, it's definitely a huge improvement over what we had previously... which was nothing.

 ## In Conclusion

-So that was a very brief tour of what's available but hopefully I've given you a few more options to enhance your automated testing and help ensure your site or application is accessible right from the get-go.
+So that was a very brief tour of what's available but hopefully, I've given you a few more options to enhance your automated testing and help ensure your site or application is accessible right from the get-go.
 Admittedly my examples are pretty basic, and probably aren't the most thorough tests of accessibility.
-However, hopefully they demonstrate some of the potential, enabling someone with a much better understanding of accessibility testing than I to build that into their automated test suite.
-The linked in documentation should give you much more info and you can also check out my [example repo](https://github.com/OiNutter/automated-accessibility) that the code samples are pulled from.
+However, hopefully, they demonstrate some of the potential, enabling someone with a much better understanding of accessibility testing than I to build that into their automated test suite.
+The linked-in documentation should give you much more info and you can also check out my [example repo](https://github.com/OiNutter/automated-accessibility) that the code samples are pulled from.